bshaffer/oauth2-demo-php/README.md

     $ git clone git://github.com/bshaffer/oauth2-server-demo.git
     $ cd oauth2-server-demo
     $ curl -s http://getcomposer.org/installer | php
-    $ composer.phar install
+    $ ./composer.phar install

 > composer.phar will be in your local directory.
 You can also install this to your bin dir so you do not need to download it each time

-**Host File**
+**WebHost Configuration**

 Silex requires you to [configure your web server](http://silex.sensiolabs.org/doc/web_servers.html) to run it.

+**Permissions**

+You will need to run the command `$ chmod -R 777 data/` in the root of your project so that the web server can create the sqlite file.

 The OAuth2 Server
 -----------------

-The **first thing you should do** is take a look at how the OAuth2 Server is created and configured in [src/OAuth2Demo/Server/Server.php](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Server.php).
+The **first thing you should do** is take a look at how the [OAuth2 Server is configured](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Server.php) (see the `setup` method).
 The **second thing you should do** is look at the code to implement the [Controller Classes](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Controllers), which implement the following endpoints:

    * [/authorize](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Controllers/Authorize.php) - endpoint which grants the Demo App an `authorization code`